freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/basic-javascript/introducing-else-if-statements.md

 # --description--

-إذا كان لديك شروط متعددة تحتاج التعامل معها، يمكنك استخدام `if` بالإضافة مع `else if` في تسلسل.
+If you have multiple conditions that need to be addressed, you can chain `if` statements together with `else if` statements.

 ```js
 if (num > 15) {